shivannis/xandr-docs-public/xandr-docs/articles/monetize/vast-check.md

   - VPAID: application/JavaScript, application/x-shockwave/flash
 - Secure: All URLs inside the VAST document must be prefixed with https:// to serve on secure inventory.
-- Click Tracking: Xandr automatically wraps third-party creatives to provide impression, click, and playback tracking.
+- Click Tracking: Microsoft Advertising automatically wraps third-party creatives to provide impression, click, and playback tracking.
 - Wrappers: A maximum of two `<Wrapper>` tags is recommended.